atomictag/incremental-bars/README.md

 ### Extensions and future work

-The version of this library that [we](http://oneoverzero.net) use in production supports a number of additional functionality that are a bit hard to explain and even harder to publish in open source without investing time that we don't really have. nevertheless if there's enough interest in thi library we can see what to do :).
+The version of this library that [we](http://oneoverzero.net) use in production supports a number of additional functionality that are a bit hard to explain and even harder to publish in open source without investing time that we don't really have.
 In random order:

 - Extension of the incremental-dom API to get a handle of the 'current' element from within a helper (which is not so easy to get hold of from a template).
 Useful for a huge number of things.

 - Based on the above instrumentation, various helpers to animate elements, especially a really cool helper to recycle and re-order the elements of lists where the items change position

 - Atomic changes.
-Say you have a huge template and a button the state of which can change from enabled/disabled depending on some value that can change depending on external factors.
+Say you have a huge template and a button the state of which can change from enabled/disabled depending on some value that can change.
 Of course the whole template can be re-rendered and, by design, incremental-dom only apply changes to the parts of the DOM that need to change.
-Still it's a waste to execute the whole list of instructions just to add/remove an attribute in a very specific place.
+Still it's a waste to execute the whole list of instructions and helpers just to add/remove an attribute in a very specific place.
 To address this we have introduced state-awareness in the templates so that something like the following:

       /* ... huge html here ... */